Scott C. Gottlieb

 New York personal injury lawyer Scott C. Gottlieb says he enjoys the challenge of hard-fought injury cases that pit him against multi-billion dollar insurance companies.

 “We know insurance companies can be very difficult to work with and are often unfair,” Scott says.
 “My firm enjoys taking on that challenge.
 You have been injured and we’re here to help. ”

 “When people are involved in an accident, they have enough personal challenges,” he says.
 “They shouldn’t have to worry about any of the legal aspects of their claim or what insurance money they’ll receive.
 That’s our job.”

 Scott provides his clients with experienced service.
 He has an AV® Preeminent™ 4.9 out of 5 rating, the highest rating possible for Martindale-Hubbell.
-These are peer ratings assigned by other personal injury attorneys and judges familiar with personal injury cases.
+These are peer ratings assigned by other attorneys and judges familiar with injury cases.
 The ratings are based on not only our attorneys’ skills in litigation, but also their ethical performance of their legal duties.

 A New York native, Scott began his legal career more than 30 years ago.
 The son of a CPA, Scott initially started down his father’s career path, studying business and finance.
 He received his Bachelor’s Degree in finance from the University of Rhode Island in 1974, where he was a member of the Phi Kappa Phi National Honor Society and the Beta Gamma Sigma National Honor Society for Business Administration.